 Ms. Yu joined the Long Beach Symphony in September of 2018.
 She began her orchestral career with the New West Symphony as a substitute violist in 2016 and then the Hollywood Bowl Orchestra as a section violist.
 In 2017, she won the seat for the Fresno Philharmonic as a principal violist.

 Hyeree Yu’s love for playing solo, chamber, and orchestral music led her to the Kneisel Hall Chamber Music School and Festival in Maine, the Norfolk Chamber Music Festival in Connecticut, and the Gstaad String Academy in Switzerland.
 She attended the Music Academy of the West as a Zarin Mehta Fellow, performing Brahms’ Symphony No. 3 with the New York Philharmonic in January 2017.

-She now resides in Thousand Oaks, CA. She is an avid coffee drinker and dog lover.
+She is an avid coffee drinker and dog lover.
 One of her cherished outside activities include sharing classic and gospel music at the local homeless shelter and at her church.